 B. Chandler May is a clinical scientist in private practice in Santa Barbara, California.
 His hospital / clinic practice encompasses more than thirty-five years of experience in General Otolaryngology with an emphasis on respiratory medicine, infectious disease and trauma.

 Dr. May began his education with a Master’s Degree in Electrical/Mechanical Engineering from Southern Methodist University in Dallas, Texas.
-Six years of engineering were followed by a year of Graduate Biochemistry, during which time he was also a significant software contributor to the development of a laser guided missile system for the military.
+Six years of engineering were followed by a year of graduate biochemistry, during which time he was also a significant software contributor to the development of a laser guided missile system for the military.
 His education continued with a medical degree from The University of Texas Health Science Center at Houston followed by a diverse residency: (1) a Pediatric Internship at Children’s Hospital Los Angeles, (2) a year of General Surgery at Kaiser Permanente Medical Center, San Francisco, California, and (3) three years of Otolaryngology at the University of Pittsburgh Medical Center, Eye and Ear Institute, and Children’s Hospital of Pittsburgh.
 Children’s Hospital Los Angeles and UPMC have been consistently in the top five residency programs in the United States in their respective areas of medicine.
-Additional formal education includes a legal degree from the Santa Barbara College of Law.
+Additional formal education includes a Doctor of Jurisprudence degree from the Santa Barbara College of Law.